Ullvar/xhtp/README.md

 xhtp help
 ```

-Import an openapi spec and save the requests in the config file
+Import an openapi spec and save the requests in the config file:
 ```
 xhtp import <path to openapi spec>
 ```